ExeClim/Isca/PHYSICS_PORT_VALIDATION.md

 bit-identical output; restoring just that one file, with everything else at merge-base, reproduces the full divergence on its own.

-The individual changes within that file (syntax cleanups from `.eqv. .true.` to bare booleans, an explicit `real(kind(r_def))` cast on `coszen`/`rrsun` that's a no-op given `r_def` resolves to the same double-precision kind as this build's default real, six new gated-off diagnostic registrations, and a reordered spectral-filename validity check) don't individually look like they should change any computed value under this build's configuration — yet the whole file, as a unit, does.
-That residual is a genuine loose end in the original branch's own Socrates interface work, not yet pinned to one exact line.
-It doesn't affect this PR: **`uob_fftw_sit23_physics_2026` never touches `socrates_interface.F90` at all** — confirmed byte-identical to `master`'s current version — so this file's issue, whatever it precisely is, isn't carried into the physics port and isn't part of what's being merged here.
+**Why that file specifically:** it isn't one subtle line.
+Diffing the original branch's `socrates_interface.F90` directly against `master`'s current version (not against the shared merge-base) turns up **~2400 changed lines** out of a ~1650-line file — `master` has independently grown this file far beyond where the branch left it, including a full reimplementation of the same Mars-orbital diagnostics (`mars_solar_long`, `true_anomaly`, `rrsun`, `time_since_ae`, `dec`, `ang`) the branch added back in 2019, plus clear-sky diagnostics and SPOOKIE cloud support the branch never had at all.
+Notably, `master`'s version of the shared `astronomy.f90` machinery behind those diagnostics explicitly initializes `use_old_r_inv_squared = .TRUE.`, fixing an uninitialized-variable bug present in the branch's original version of the same logic.
+In short: this file's divergence is two genuinely different, independently-matured implementations of overlapping functionality, not a bug to hunt down to one line — and `master`'s is the more complete, already- fixed one.
+This doesn't affect this PR either way:
+**`uob_fftw_sit23_physics_2026` never touches `socrates_interface.F90` at
+all** — confirmed byte-identical to `master`'s current version.

+## Confirming the physics port directly, with that confound removed

+The comparison above answers "does the whole branch reproduce the whole branch's own experiment" — useful, but conflates the `socrates_interface.F90` divergence (irrelevant to this port) with the actual physics being merged.
+A cleaner test isolates just the latter: a scratch copy of the original branch had every file reverted to match current `master` **except** `mixed_layer.F90`, which was left at the branch's own original (un-ported) ice/land-SST physics.
+That "patched" branch was then run through the same Maunder Minimum experiment and restart file as above, and compared against `physics_2026`.

+**Result: bit-identical.** Every field, every day, for the full month — `ps`, `temp`, `ucomp`, `vcomp`, `t_surf`, `albedo`, `ice_conc`, `flux_oceanq`, all diagnostics, all exactly 0.0 difference, except `soc_surf_flux_lw`/`soc_surf_flux_lw_down` at ~10<sup>-7</sup> relative — the same pure floating-point noise level seen in the `master`-self-consistency check above, not chaotic amplification.
+This is the direct confirmation that the physics actually ported to `uob_fftw_sit23_physics_2026` reproduces exactly what the original branch's `mixed_layer.F90` would have produced running on top of current `master`, with no gap in what was carried over.

 ## Bottom line

 - The physics port compiles and runs the real Maunder Minimum experiment successfully on top of current `master`.
-- The specific physics carried over (sea-ice/land SST patching, ice albedo, q-flux masking) is reproduced correctly — every field tied to it matches the original branch exactly.
+- With the original branch patched to match current `master` everywhere except `mixed_layer.F90`, the Maunder Minimum experiment is **bit-identical** between that patched branch and `physics_2026` for the full month — direct confirmation that the ported physics is complete and correct, with no gap between what the branch had and what got carried over.
 - `master` and `physics_2026` are bit-identical to each other on cases the port doesn't touch, and master has been bit-identical to its own 2023 merge-base for three years — so the port introduces no detectable regression of its own.
-- The Maunder Minimum comparison's divergence from the *original* branch is real, but traced to that branch's own unported `socrates_interface.F90` changes — a file this port never touches - not to chaos alone and not to anything in the physics being merged here.
+- The *unpatched* branch's divergence from `physics_2026` is real, but traced to that branch's own `socrates_interface.F90` — which has independently diverged from `master` by ~2400 lines (`master`'s own, more complete reimplementation of the same Mars-diagnostics work, plus clear-sky/SPOOKIE support the branch never had) — a file this port never touches and that isn't part of what's being merged here.

 ## Appendix: how this was tested